 Let's say I, as your mentor, have a whole sack of oranges.
 You're thirsty and I give you some of my oranges.
 Sooner or later you'll want to give something back to me.
 You might say, "How about a tangerine from me?"
 If I say "No, thank you," that makes it seem as though what I give is valuable but what you give is not.
 It shuts off the chemistry.
 If I the mentor can learn from you, then suddenly mentoring becomes a two-way street.
 You think to yourself, "Hey, my mentor respects me" (and vice versa).

-Willing to Stay Primarily on Your Agenda, Not Her/His Own
+Willing to Stay Primarily on Your Agenda, Not His or Her Own

 This is part of the definition of the mentoring relationship.